Lillie N. Lavado

 - Proactive identification and mitigation of inequities.

 Lillie, with her children, at the Maine State House.

 Lillie is an educator, mother, small business owner, volunteer, union member, and truly hard worker.
-She calls Presque Isle “home” along with her partner, Chad, and two children, Mariam and Saraphina.
+She calls Presque Isle “home” along with her two children, Mariam and Saraphina.
 A natural leader, Lillie can be counted on to always speak out for the families and small business owners who struggle to get ahead every day.

 Lillie has a background in entrepreneurship, intercultural studies, computer systems programming and STEM education.
 Lillie’s proactive approach to problem-solving has lead her to tackle child care, workforce modernization, and business incubation with her small business, Hardscrabble Solutions.

 Lillie is an active volunteer in local grassroots coalitions and works to ensure that our community enjoys equitable access to opportunities.
 She is an employee of UMPI and UMFK and Secretary of the UMPSA unit of the MEA.
 Lillie intimately understands what Maine needs to do to stop outmigration and keep professionals and their families that also choose to call Presque Isle “home”.